MasoniteFramework/docs/the-craft-command.md

 $ craft controller
 ```

 This command will create a new controller under `app/http/controller`.
 By convention, all controllers should have an appended “Controller”.
-For example in order to make a dashboard controller, you should run `craft controller DashboardController` and not `craft controller Dashboard` although you can name your controllers however you’d like.
+For example in order to make a dashboard controller, you should run `craft controller DashboardController` and not `craft controller Dashboard` although you can name your controllers however you like.

 ### Deployment